http://www.sparkpeople.com/mypage_photo_gallery_enlarge.asp?id=4462548

 a laxative in large quantities.
 (I have to look into this one more.)

-False Solomon Seal berries, not edible.
+Solomon Seal berries, not edible.

 Goatsbeard, Salsify